Welcome to my shearing shed studio ,

 Most of my life has been spent working on properties in the Outback , doing stuff like mustering , shearing , wheat harvesting , welding and repairing tractors .
 I've done a bit of rodeo & wood choppin at Country Agriculture Shows including the Royal Easter Show in Sydney.

 14 years ago , I met an old bloke who was landscape painting on the side of a road which runs from Cobar to Gunderbooka .
 I thought he was crazy standing out in the middle of nowhere under the hot sun .
 Any way he called himself a " plein air " artist who was trained at the Julian Ashton art school .

 My studio* is a 100 year old wool shed loaded with character , space and freedom to create and not worry about getting paint on the floor boards.

 Someone said I am a colourist which sounds right , in the Outback colours are rich and vibrant with amazing sunsets and sunrises which are reflected in my pallette .

 My paintings are about Australia's people and the wild life, in big open landscapes where you can see for ever .
 Where flocks of birds , herds of camels, brumbies & lonely kangaroos roam free .
 And gum trees with their contorted shape , colour and size stand proud and free like ancient totems .

 I have driven off the beaten track and seen the beauty and harshness of the Outback with its floods and droughts and bush fires .
 Watching people do all soughts of weird and wonderfull things as they go about their daily lives.
-Which ends up as scenes in my paintings.
+All of which ends up as scenes in my paintings.

-For inspiration I listen to Rolling Stones & Keith Urban ( on full volume ...hell yeah !!) or Moonlight Sonata late at night.
+For inspiration I listen to Country music & Keith Urban ( on full volume ...hell yeah !!) or Moonlight Sonata late at night.
 With the help of a few glasses of Professor Penfolds or a can or three of icy cold Vitamin B .
 I rarely think about what images to make , just begin and let the paint tell a story .